egberts/tls-ca-manage/README.md

 Beats EasyRSA.
 Beats all online CA providers.
 Definitely beats using OpenSSL directly.

-That's how simple it should be to create the entire CA ecosystem:
+That's how simple it should be to create a CA ecosystem:
 ```
   tls-ca-manage.sh create root
   tls-ca-manage.sh create -p root intermediate-ca